williammcintosh/Portfolio/Github-Workflow-Process (1).md

    ```
    * Hold Command and click on the url inside `https://github.com/williammcintosh/CS510_CRR/pull/new/WMM/Update-Bio`
 7. Follow the prompts in the Github website.
 Add comments -> Create Pull Request.
 Merge Pull Request.
 Confirm Merge.
+8. Update local repo by running this command `git checkout main; git fetch --all; git pull`.

+Also, did you accidentally finish all the steps above and later realized that you missed something in that branch?
+Amend to the rescue!

+1. Do your work on the code / file management.
+2. Run the command `git commit --amend`.
+3. Force push the new changes `git push -f`.

 # Pretty Print